 The apostle Paul used an analogy of the human body to demonstrate the functions of the church as an organization.
 He emphasized that every church member is important, as each part of the human body is important (1 Corinthians 12:12-28).
-Schools are educational institutions and the same analogy can be applied.
-The question is how to have a healthy school.
-For the purposes of this article, I’m limiting my question to the Adventist educational framework.
+The same analogy can be applied to Adventist schools.
+How can we work together to create healthy schools?

-Fitness for the human body includes physical, mental, spiritual and social aspects of life.
+Fitness for the human body includes many different aspects, as does fitness for healthy schools.
 When any one of these is affected, the body is unable to function normally.
-Three tips are discussed for healthy schools.
+Here are three tips for healthy schools.

 A school’s spiritual atmosphere molds the Christian character of the students, which is the fundamental goal of Adventist Education.
 Teachers are role models at school (White, 1913).
-Administrators, faculty and staff members are expected to be vibrant in spiritual activities at the school.
-They should set an example by attending and participating in midweek prayer meeting, Friday vespers, Sabbath worships and other religious and evangelical activities.
-Deficiency in regular spiritual exercises of the school administrators, faculty and staff causes spiritual lethargy in school health.
+Administrators, faculty and staff members should set an example by attending and participating in midweek prayer meeting, Friday vespers, Sabbath worships and other religious and evangelical activities.
+Deficiency in regular spiritual exercises of the school administrators, faculty and staff causes spiritual lethargy in the school.

 Social acceptance elevates self-esteem and dignity and improves work performance.
 Thus, in Christ, there is no race, cast, religion, nationality and gender discrimination (Galatians 3:28).
 A school’s mental and emotional health is negatively affected when discrimination is common among students and employees.

 A “discrimination virus” can be avoided in many ways, including: